Heisenberg-scaling characterization of a two-channel optical network via two-port homodyne detection

 Further, we go beyond stating the bounds and demonstrate the attainability of the CRBs by applying maximum-likelihood estimation (MLE).
+In particular, the estimators are obtained from the outcomes of $M$ sampling measurements from the probability distribution at the interferometer output in Eq.~\eqref{eq:Gaussian_pdf_main}.
+We show that the errors in the estimators approach the CRB associated with the FIM obtained in the asymptotic limit already for $M$ of order 100 sampling measurements.
 We implement the MLE for all four parameters and show that it asymptotically saturates the CRBs in Eqs.~\eqref{eq:CRB_phi0}--\eqref{eq:CRB_omega}, thus achieving Heisenberg-scaling precision.
 The derivation of the maximum-likelihood estimator for this scheme is given in SM~\cite{Supp}.
 Figures~\ref{fig:CRB_vs_M} and~\ref{fig:CRB_vs_N} illustrate its behavior, confirming the saturation of the CRB for all parameters simultaneously already for a sample size of the order $M\approx 100$ and for a relatively small average number of photons in the squeezed and coherent states.
 The insets show the ratio of the expected value $\mathrm{E}[\widetilde{\bm{\phi}}]$ of the estimator and the true value $\bm{\phi}$ approaching unity, confirming that the estimator bias vanishes for the same order of sample size $M$ and the total mean photon number $N$.
 These results provide direct numerical validation that the multiparameter MLEs saturate the CRBs and achieve the Heisenberg-scaling precision.
-Our scheme remains robust for the different parameter values $\phi_0,\phi_1$, and $\phi_2$ (see Fig.~\ref{fig:CRB_Bias_M_combined} in SM~\cite{Supp}), as far as $\phi_3$ is operated close to $\pi/4$.
+Our scheme remains robust for the different parameter values $\phi_0,\phi_1$, and $\phi_2$ varying over their periodic domains $[0,2\pi)$ upon tuning the LO phases~\eqref{Eq:LOtuning} (see Fig.~\ref{fig:CRB_Bias_M_combined} in SM~\cite{Supp}), as far as $\phi_3$ is operated close to $\pi/4$.

+\paragraph*{Robustness analysis---} For imperfect homodyne detectors with efficiency $\eta$, the Heisenberg scaling for all four parameters remains observable in the finite-photon regime $N\ll N_\eta=2\eta/(1-\eta)$.
+A closed-form analysis of the homodyne detection inefficiencies is given in Sec.~\ref{Appendix D} of the SM.
+At the high-efficiency detection $\eta=0.99$, i.e., $1\%$ detection inefficiency at each homodyne detector and for the low-photon-number regime $N=5$--$10$, the uncertainties given by CRBs increase only by about \(2.5\%\)--\(5.1\%\) for the parameters $\phi_0,\phi_2,\phi_3$ which are dominantly sensitive to the fluctuation of the homodyne signal, and by about \(1.3\%\)--\(2.5\%\) for $\phi_1$ which is determined by the signal mean of the homodyne.